LAFF1/BellyButtonDiversity/README.md

 ![Selector](https://user-images.githubusercontent.com/98897041/174480728-9ee1d763-2bbc-4be0-ad44-006bc6f11484.PNG)![Info946](https://user-images.githubusercontent.com/98897041/174480777-60a09c72-55f7-412b-aaac-57f8f20c8949.PNG)![TopTen946](https://user-images.githubusercontent.com/98897041/174480834-62265e62-e3f3-4378-918e-e0f1841cf621.PNG)

-In addition to the demographic card and top 10 bacteria chart shown above there is also a gauge graphic demonstrating the washing habits of each test subject, and a bubble chart showing bacteria found and their volumn.
+In addition to the demographic card and top 10 bacteria chart shown above there is also a gauge graphic demonstrating the washing habits of each test subject, and a bubble chart showing bacteria found and their volume.
 Here are the gauge and bubble charts for subject 946.

 ![Gauge946](https://user-images.githubusercontent.com/98897041/174481031-12be8162-6691-42e9-9e71-7a91ebcbf622.PNG)![Bubble946](https://user-images.githubusercontent.com/98897041/174481162-e58ad4b3-95c2-4012-a752-6ca973767638.PNG)